 The contracting authority reserves the right to contact the recipients of services or require statements from the recipients, confirming that the economic operator has performed the listed contracts, as documentation in relation to the technical and professional ability.

-Vis mere Betingelser i forbindelse med kontrakten
+Betingelser i forbindelse med kontrakten

 Betingelser for opfyldelse af kontrakten: